Table of Contents

 India has used the Right to Information Act and structural reform to fight corruption.
 Files have been moved with accountability and transparency in open and transparent government operations.
 Greater transparency has been achieved thanks to the Right to Information Act of 2005 than through any other prior effort.

 The creation of the Central Information Commission and State Information Commission is covered by Sections 12 and 15 of the RTI Act, 2005.
-Some RTI Act of 2005 provisions pertaining to the Central Information Commission are:
+Some RTI Act of 2005 provisions about the Central Information Commission are:

 The Right to Information Act of 2005 and the Central Information Commission have fundamentally altered how government functions and increased accountability and transparency.
 Accountability (democracy is not a periodic or a five-year event, but a daily plebiscite) and democratic weaknesses are addressed via transparency.